kodecocodes/m3-poi-materials/README.md

 ---

 Each edition has its own branch, named `versions/[VERSION]`.
-The default branch for this repo is for the most recent edition.
+The default branch for this repo is for the most recent version.

 ## Release History